 A project management podcast is a great way to fill in any break you have or to listen to while traveling to work.
-You can find podcasts dedicated to the role of women in project management or such that dwell on questions related to leadership and management as a whole.
+You can find podcasts dedicated to the role of women in project and task management or such that dwell on questions related to leadership and management as a whole.
 You can find solutions to common problems and learn from the approach of other project managers.
 Some good suggestions include:

 - PM Happy Hour.

 - Project Management for the Masses.

 - ProjectManager.com YouTube Channel, which offers more than 100 videos on a variety of PM principles, processes, and tips, including how to use online Gantt chart software.

 Joining an online community of like-minded people is one of the best ways to find inspiration, share ideas and receive answers to your questions.
 Part of the paradigm of being successful includes sharing your knowledge with others.